What the &#%@ Is…

 The Dole Food company developed Dole Whip as a non dairy dessert option for WDW in the ‘80s.
 Non dairy is a good option if you want something that won’t go off in the Florida heat and has minimal dietary restrictions (the Pineapple, strawberry, orange, and coconut are apparently halal and kosher certified**).

 Pineapple soft serve sounds like what it is.
 “Dole Whip” on the other hand could be anything… making it fertile ground for nerding out.
 You can buy Dole Whip in it purest form: soft serve, or you can get it in a float (my preference), a sundae, or some other themed dessert… But if merely enjoying Dole Whip as a sweet treat isn’t enough excitement, you can buy Dole Whip themed merch - anything from fridge magnets, to mouse ears to apparel.
-I’ve seen people Disney Bound as Dole Whip and, based on a goodle search I just did, a lot of people have Dole Whip tattoos.
+I’ve seen people Disney Bound as Dole Whip and, based on a google search I just did, a lot of people have Dole Whip tattoos.

-Pictures: Pineapple & Vanilla float; Strawberry Diet Code float (I love a float!); Halloween themed Dole Whip flight.
+Pictured: Pineapple & Vanilla float; Strawberry Diet Code float (I love a float!); Halloween themed Dole Whip flight.

 Why is it Disneyland this and Disneyland that… but Walt Disney World?